mtgjson/mtgjson-website/CONTRIBUTING.md

 - `issue/123: fixed bug.` "issue" is a branch which a PR handles something where an issue was opened
 - `no-issue/documentation_updates: updated README.` "no-issue" is branch which a PR handles something with no open issue

 Be sure to squash all commits and remove any commit messages that are unclear.
-Keep the commit title clear and concise.
+Keep the commit title exact and concise.